loomnetwork/loom-truffle-provider/README.md

 ### Accounts managed by LoomTruffleProvider

-In order to access accounts on `LoomTruffleProvider` you should use the function `getProviderEngine` which will return the `LoomProvider` giving access to properties `accountsAddrList` and `accounts`
+In order to access accounts on `LoomTruffleProvider` you should use the function `getProviderEngine` which will return the `LoomProvider` giving access to properties `accounts`.

 ```Javascript
 const loomTruffleProvider = new LoomTruffleProvider(chainId, writeUrl, readUrl, privateKey)